RobMeades/ioc-client/README.md

 `gcc version check: mismatch between gcc (6) and /proc/version (4.9.3)`

 ...where the GCC version is higher than the `/proc/version` version, then that's OK, just run `rpi-source` again with the parameter `--skip-gcc`.  `rpi-source` may ask you to install other things along the way; do what it says.
-When it has completed, amongst other things, you should now have the following file:
+When it has completed you should have the following file (with many others):

-`~/linux/sound/soc/codecs/ics43432.c`
+`~/linux-xxxx.../sound/soc/codecs/ics43432.c`

+...where `xxxx...` is a long hex string specific to your kernel version.

-Change to the Linux directory:
+CD to the `~/linux-xxxx...` directory.

-`cd linux`

 Make a backup of your current `.config` file with:

 `cp .config back.config`